rockNroll87q/self-supervised_inpainting/readme.md

 Description of the code used in the paper:

-> Svanera, M., Morgan, A. T., Petro, L. S., & Muckli, L. (2020).
-A Self-Supervised Deep Neural Network for Image Completion Resembles Early Visual Cortex fMRI Activity Patterns for Occluded Scenes. *bioRxiv.* ([link](https://www.biorxiv.org/content/10.1101/2020.03.24.005132v2.abstract))
+> Svanera, M., Morgan, A. T., Petro, L. S., & Muckli, L. (2021).
+A self-supervised deep neural network for image completion resembles early visual cortex fMRI activity patterns for occluded scenes. *Journal of Vision*, 21(7), 5-5. ([link](https://jov.arvojournals.org/article.aspx?articleid=2776469))

 Visit the [project website](https://rocknroll87q.github.io/self-supervised_inpainting/) for more.